wurmlab/Bter_neonicotinoid_exposure_experiment/README.md

-## Differential expression analyis of Bombus terrestris in response to pesticide exposure.
+### Project title: Differential expression analyis of _Bombus terrestris_ in response to pesticide exposure.